ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 }
 ```

-This results in the text being a little too close to the button icon, crowding it a bit, so we will use the shadow part for the text to nudge that over.
+If you select a tea type in our modal, you will see that this results in the text being a little too close to the button icon, crowding it a bit, so we will use the `text` shadow part for the text to nudge that over.

 ```css
 ion-select::part(text) {